top of page

 In Beatrice Prior's dystopian Chicago world, society is divided into five factions, each dedicated to the cultivation of a particular virtue.
 On an appointed day of every year, all sixteen-year-olds must select the faction to which they will devote the rest of their lives.
 For Beatrice, the decision is between staying with her family and being who she really is--she can't have both.
 So she makes a choice that surprises everyone, including herself.

-A Fault in Our Stars, John Green**
+The Fault in Our Stars, John Green**

 Despite the tumor-shrinking medical miracle that has bought her a few years, Hazel has never been anything but terminal, her final chapter inscribed upon diagnosis.
 But when a gorgeous plot twist named Augustus Waters suddenly appears at Cancer Kid Support Group, Hazel's story is about to be completely rewritten.